CrocoRyan/openai-meeting-assistant/README.md

 ### Key Features:

 - **Real-Time Transcription**: Leverages Azure's Speech-to-Text service to transcribe meetings in real-time.
-- **Intelligent Summarization**: Uses OpenAI's GPT models to generate summaries of the transcribed text, focusing on key points and decisions.
+- **AI Summarization**: Uses OpenAI's GPT models to generate summaries of the transcribed text, focusing on key points and decisions.
-- **Multi-User Support**: Capable of managing multiple user sessions and meeting threads simultaneously.
+- **Multi-Conversation Support**: Capable of managing multiple meeting minutes assistant sessions simultaneously.
-- **Persistent Storage**: Conversation threads and summaries are stored securely in a MongoDB database for future reference.
+- **Persistent Storage**: GPT's Conversation memory and summary records are stored securely in a Azure Cosmos DB database for future reference.
 - **Interactive Telegram Bot**: A user-friendly chatbot interface on Telegram to interact with users, handle requests, and deliver transcriptions and summaries.